jsphweid/bookletMacro/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # Overview
 This repository contains both the Windows and Mac files.
 FYI.
+And it requires Java 5 or higher.

 #### What is it?
 Basically, I wrote a wrapper for Michael Schierl's jPDFTweak that makes booklet printing simple.
 The exact use in an example: You have 20 music parts in 9 x 12 (or whatever page size)... say for an orchestra.
 Without a large-format printer that ALSO auto-duplexes, this is difficult and tricky.
 This makes it simple, however.